reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

      dd if=ROM1.BIN of=EOSM2.0x1900.BIN bs=1 skip=$((0xD1F0E4)) count=$((0xB70A0))

-   If you are analyzing the main firmware, load EOSM2.0x1900.BIN as additional binary file (in IDA, choose segment 0, offset 0x1900).
+   If you are analyzing the main firmware, load EOSM2.0x1900.BIN as an additional binary file (in IDA, choose segment 0, offset 0x1900).
 Do the same for the blob copied at 0x4B0.

    If you are analyzing the bootloader, extract and load the first two blobs in the same way.